Paulette McDonagh: Career

-Paulette McDonagh was inducted in the Victorian Women's Honour Roll in 2001.

-Later career

 When Isabel and Phyllis retired from the film industry for various reasons, Paulette found it difficult to continue her work alone despite her efforts to persevere.
 In 1934 she took a job to work on a romantic epic based on the life of the Reverend John Flynn.
 With a budgetary shortfall and having no one to act or produce the film, Paulette was forced to drop the job.

 With her film career ending, she continued to live with her younger siblings.
 Paulette died in Sydney on 30 August 1978.